 Failure to Meet the Definition of Disability Because of Income Limits

-You are encouraged to speak with a lawyer prior to applying for SSDI for an opinion on whether your wages qualify for SSDI.
-Your attorney can explain the steps to take to qualify for SSDI prior to applying so you can avoid having your application denied.
+You are encouraged to speak with a Washington DC disability denial lawyer before applying for SSDI for an opinion on whether your wages qualify for SSDI.
+Your attorney can explain the steps to take to qualify for SSDI before applying so you can avoid having your application denied.

 “Failure to Cooperate” Explained by a Baltimore Social Security Denial Lawyer